A Variational Principle for Discrete Integrable Systems

-{For multidimensionally consistent systems we can consider the Lagrangian as a form, closed on the multidimensional equations of motion.
-For 2-dimensional systems this allows us to define an action on a 2-dimensional surface embedded in a higher dimensional space of independent variables.
-It is then natural to propose that the system should be derived from a variational principle which includes not only variations with respect to the dependent variables, but also variations of the surface in the space of independent variables.
-Here we give the resulting set of Euler-Lagrange equations firstly in 2 dimensions, and show how they can specify equations on a single quad in the lattice.
-We give the defining set of Euler-Lagrange equations also for 3-dimensional systems, and in general for n-dimensional systems.
-In this way the variational principle can be considered as supplying Lagrangians as solutions of a system of equations, as much as the equations of motion themselves.}
+\Abstract{For integrable systems in the sense of multidimensional consistency (MDC) we can consider the Lagrangian as a form, which is closed on solutions of the equations of motion.
+For 2-dimensional systems, described by partial difference equations with two independent variables, MDC allows us to define an action on arbitrary 2-dimensional surfaces embedded in a higher dimensional space of independent variables, where the action is not only a functional of the field variables but also the choice of surface.
+It is then natural to propose that the system should be derived from a variational principle which includes not only variations with respect to the dependent variables, but also with respect to variations of the surface in the space of independent variables.
+Here we derive the resulting system of generalized Euler--Lagrange equations arising from that principle.
+We treat the case where the equations are 2 dimensional (but which due to MDC can be consistently embedded in higher-dimensional space), and show that they can be integrated to yield relations of quadrilateral type.
+We also derive the extended set of Euler--Lagrange equations for 3-dimensional systems, i.e., those for equations with 3 independent variables.
+The emerging point of view from this study is that the variational principle can be considered as the set of equations not only encoding the equations of motion but as the defining equations for the Lagrangians themselves.}